Elton Tsang: Philanthropy

+Tsang is actively involved in charitable work across Hong Kong and mainland China.
+His 2016 One Drop victory contributed to raising over €3.1 million for the One Drop Foundation, which supports clean water access in developing countries, with €111,111 from each of the 28 buy-ins going directly to the foundation's global projects.

-Tsang is involved in charity.
-He has donated to Mother's Choice, the Po Leung Kuk orphanage, and the Lord Grace Home for the Aged.
-He credits Sheen Hok Charitable Foundation founder, Alice Chiu, as being an inspiration saying "my passion for charitable work originates from Alice Chiu ...
+In Hong Kong, Tsang has donated to Mother's Choice, the Po Leung Kuk orphanage, and the Lord Grace Home for the Aged.
+He credits Sheen Hok Charitable Foundation founder Alice Chiu as an inspiration, saying: "My passion for charitable work originates from Alice Chiu ...
 I was deeply touched by her efforts to help the needy in the society.
 Earlier, I visited children with amblyopia in Handan, China.
 The experience taught me to be grateful for all I have, and do my best to help those in need."

+Personal life

+Tsang is based in Hong Kong and maintains ties to Vancouver, Canada.
+He is a father and has spoken about the role of family in shaping his values and perspective.
+Outside of poker, Tsang identifies primarily as an entrepreneur and investor, with a focus on investing, technology, and philanthropy.